ventus-ag/documentation/content/getting-started/account.md

 [Projects](https://docs.ventuscloud.eu/getting-started/projects/).

 If you are already a registered User and have an active Organization, you can register new users and assign them as Administrators within your Organization.
-To find necessary information about this, see the next articles:
+To find necessary information about this, see the next article:
 [Administrators](https://docs.ventuscloud.eu/getting-started/administrators/).